1957 Pescara GP

 Carlos Reutemann led from start to finish to win for Brabham.
-1967 champion Denny Hulme finished second - it turned out to be his final podium as he would retire at the end of the season - whilst James Hunt completed the top three with yet another podium finish for Hesketh.
-In sixth place was Vittorio Brambilla in a March, scoring his maiden F1 point - the following year at the same track, he’d go rather better…
+1967 champion Denny Hulme finished second – it turned out to be his final podium as he would retire at the end of the season – while James Hunt completed the top three with yet another podium finish for Hesketh.

 1985 Austrian GP